This blog may contain affiliate links. Read our disclosure policy for more info.

 Larch Valley Trailhead and Climb

-Once you’ve arrived, been dropped off using the bus, or you’re one of the lucky ones staying at the Moraine Lake Lodge, it’s time to finally start the hike!
+Once you’ve arrived at Moraine Lake, or you’re one of the lucky ones staying at the Moraine Lake Lodge, it’s time to finally start the hike!

 The Larch Valley hike starts along the Moraine Lake Lakeshore trail.
 This is the same side of the lake as the hotel so just walk towards the hotel along the lakeshore.
 Eventually, you’ll come to a sign that marks the start of the Larch Valley hike.
 Here, turn right and you are officially on the trail.